-- 1. Providing the Code or age-appropriate, written in plain language, summary of the Code to all students at an assembly or meeting to be held at the beginning of each school year. - 2.
-Providing access to a plain language summary to all parents at the beginning of the school year, and thereafter on request. - 3.
+- 1. Providing the Code, in or age-appropriate, plain language to all students at the beginning of each school year. - 2.
+Providing parents or guardians with access to a plain language summary at the beginning of the school year, and thereafter upon request. - 3.
 Posting the complete Code on the district's website. - 4.
 Requiring all current teachers and other staff members have access to the Code on an annual basis and any amendments to the Code as soon as practicable. - 5.
 Requiring all new employees have access to the current Code when they are first hired. - 6.
 Making copies of the complete Code available for review by students, parents and other community members, upon request.